cjyuan/cyf-notes/ITP-JS3-Sprint2-PR-comments.md

 #### Sprint-2/debug/recipe.js
 The spec at line 4 also asks to log each ingredient on a new line (i.e., one ingredient per line).

+Since ingredient values are separated by '\n' in the output, we could also use `Array.prototype.join()` to construct the equivalent string and then output the resulting string.

 #### Sprint-2/implement/contains.js

 **Suggestion**